pcdshub/engineering_tools/README.md

 &nbsp;                       $GITHUB_ORG, or pcdshub if the environment variable is &nbsp;                       not set.
 With your current environment variables, this &nbsp;                       defaults to pcdshub.
+&nbsp; --allow-write ALLOW_WRITE
+&nbsp;                       If provided, instead of doing a release, we will chmod &nbsp;                       an existing release to allow or prevent writes.
+Choose &nbsp;                       from 'true', 'yes', 'false', 'no', or any shortening &nbsp;                       of these.
+&nbsp; --path-override PATH_OVERRIDE, -p PATH_OVERRIDE
+&nbsp;                       If provided, ignore all normal path-selection rules in &nbsp;                       favor of the specific provided path.
+This will let you &nbsp;                       deploy IOCs or apply protection rules to arbitrary &nbsp;                       specific paths.
 &nbsp; --auto-confirm, --confirm, --yes, -y
 &nbsp;                       Skip the confirmation promps, automatically saying yes &nbsp;                       to each one.